epsilonhalbe/Sammelsurium/README.md

 This is a collection of toy projects done in haskell Everything in here is published under the BSD3 License

+## PDFPages

+A small tool to append the number of pages to a pdf or all pdfs in a folder
+Usage:

+    > ./PDFPages myfile.pdf # for a single file
+    > ./PDFPages # for the current folder

+## MIT 6.006

+I am recently (Jan2014) watching the MIT Algorithms Courses and try to implement some of the examples and data structures myself

 ## EquationX

 is a try in the study of linear equations in one variable - I want to generate,